dev-andi/xfce-blur-effects/README.md

 Before you begin, run Software Updater and install any needed updates.

-1) extract the archived folder (xfwm-effects.tar.gz) containing the needed files, which include:
+1) extract the archived folder (xfwm-blur-effects-main.zip) containing the needed files, which include:

 -README.txt